 Back and Neck Injuries

 When the spinal cord is damaged, the result is catastrophic injury.
 The spinal cord is a thick cord of nerve tissue contained and protected by our spines and vertebrae; it serves as the brain's control and communications center and can perform many basic physical functions without consulting the brain at all.
 When it is injured, communications with the brain are lost, usually forever.
 As Atlanta spinal cord injury lawyers we know that, as is true with brain tissue, the spinal cord cannot heal itself the way other tissues can.

 Severely injured victims of a spinal cord injury can suffer paralysis, paraplegia or quadriplegia (also called tetriplegia), permanent disabilities requiring lifelong accommodation in a wheelchair.
-Charles Scholle and the legal team at Scholle Law, are Fulton County, Georgia back and spine injury attorney who has successfully represented many accident victims that suffer from spinal cord injuries.
-He helps victims and their families throughout the Atlanta metro region to secure the support needed to deal with the complex aspects of these devastating injuries.
+Charles Scholle and the legal team at Scholle Law, are Fulton County, Georgia back and spine injury attorneys who have successfully represented many accident victims that suffer from spinal cord injuries.
+We help victims and their families throughout the Atlanta metro region to secure the support needed to deal with the complex aspects of these devastating injuries.

 Thousands of Americans suffer a spinal cord injury every year, and about 200,000 live with a disability related to spinal damage.
 Although there are advances in this area of medicine, spinal cord injuries can be devastating to the victim and his or her family.
 The most common causes of spinal cord injuries are:

 - Car, truck and motorcycle accidents;

 - Falls, especially in people over age 65;